 Rich, buttery chocolate shortbread sandwich cookies are just begging to be filled with your favorite frosting!
-Of course, chocolate and orange is a seasonal favourite, but is there honestly anything better than chocolate and mint?
-For today’s recipe we’ve filled crisp chocolate shortbreads with vanilla mint frosting, and dipped the edges in crushed candy canes.
+Of course, chocolate and orange is a seasonal favourite, but is there really anything better than chocolate and mint?
+For today’s recipe we’ve filled crisp chocolate shortbread cookies with vanilla mint frosting, and dipped the edges in crushed candy canes.
 Let the holiday festivities begin!

 Gathering Together – A Sign Of The Season

-- Watch Christmas Eve On Sesame Street – Ok, so this is both an old AND a new tradition for me.
-Every Christmas when I was a child, my mother, my sister, and I would snuggle together in our Christmas jammies and wait for Christmas Eve On Sesame Street to come on TV.
+- Watch Christmas Eve On Sesame Street – Every Christmas when I was a child, my mother, my sister, and I would snuggle together in our Christmas jammies and wait for Christmas Eve On Sesame Street to come on TV.
 This will be the first year I am carrying on this treasured family tradition with my own daughter.
-On the cusp of entering the age of Sesame Street, my little girl loves Cookie Monster.
-Soon we will hunker under a blanket together to watch Big Bird try and answer the question, “Just how DOES Santa get down that skinny little chimney?”
 We’ll wear Christmas jammies, drink hot chocolate, and eat all the snacks!

 - Eating Garny’s Dressing At The Family Christmas Feast – Whether it’s my house, my Dad’s house, or my Mum’s, Christmas dinner simply isn’t complete until I’ve tasted Garny’s Dressing.
 Garny is the name we called my great-grandmother, and her dressing recipe (aka stuffing to many of you) is THE BEST.
 A simple mix of mashed potato, butter, breadcrumbs, finely diced onion, salt, pepper, and tons of summer savory is mixed by hand, wrapped in foil, and shoved inside a turkey to roast.
-It’s my favourite thing to eat during the Christmas season (except for all of the cookies of course!).
-Sitting around the table, surrounded by family, feasting on turkey, vegetables, gravy, and Garny’s dressing, has been a highlight of my year for my entire existence.
+It’s my favourite thing to eat during the Christmas season (except for the chocolate shortbread sandwich cookies of course!).

 - Baking Holiday Treats – My daughter Elodie loves to be in the kitchen.
-At two years old she already has two cute aprons and loves to drink tea (the apple doesn’t fall far there what?).
 When we cook or bake she stands on a kitchen chair, cracks eggs, mixes flour, wipes the counter, tops cookies with sprinkles, and does just about any other little thing I let her.
 Having her next to me in the kitchen has taught me patience (BUCKETS OF PATIENCE), but also the sheer importance of spending time together creating memories.
-We get so caught up in our own heads, and in our online worlds that we sometimes forget the simple joy of standing side by side, working in unison, as our hands mix, knead, roll, and sprinkle.
 The simple joys are all I’m really after!

-What about you?
-How will you gather with your people during the holidays?
+How about you?
+Will you gather with your people during the holidays?
 Let us know in the comments below!

 A rich buttery refrigerator cookie to fill with your favorite frosting!
 Vanilla Mint Frosting recipe is below in the notes.